pvnlubenia/ACORNS-Octave-/README.txt

 =========
 Functions
-=========The function acr returns a list of species with absolute concentration robustness in a chemical reaction network (CRN), if they exist.
+=========The function acr returns a list of species (and the Shinar-Feinberg pair associated with them) with absolute concentration robustness in a chemical reaction network (CRN) of Shinar-Feinberg type, if they exist.
 If no such species is found or the network is not of Shinar-Feinberg type, a message appears saying so.
 The output variables 'model', 'R', 'F', and 'ACR_species' allow the user to view the following, respectively:

    - Complete network with all the species listed in the 'species' field of the structure 'model'
    - Matrix of reaction vectors of the network